Skip to main content

 As part of a national programme of work led by Health Education and Improvement Wales, we have received funding to coproduce a business case to develop a Recovery College in North Wales.

-During May 2025, we are running a survey and engagement sessions for members of the public to have their say on the development of the North Wales Recovery College.
-These insights will be used to shape the way the Recovery College might be delivered across North Wales.
+During May 2025, we hosted a survey and engagement sessions for members of the public to have their say on the development of the North Wales Recovery College.
+The insights we gathered are being used to support our business case and development plans.

 Contact us